-The Department of Cognitive Science’s PhD requirements consist of coursework, foreign language competence, teaching experience, and research papers.
+The Department of Cognitive Science’s PhD requirements consist of coursework, teaching experience, and research papers.
+View the Degree Checklist.

 Please note that the Computational Cognitive Science Track requirements differ somewhat from the program requirements outlined below.